-NOTE: The term "work order" (or WO), which the Matrix PC software and this manual uses, is synonymous with Reynolds & Reynolds's "repair order" (or RO).
-In the following, Reynolds & Reynolds Interface instructions, the term RO is used.
+NOTE: The term "work order" (or WO), which the Matrix PC software and this manual uses, is synonymous with Excede's "repair order" (or RO).

-Before you can set any Reynolds & Reynolds Interface parameters, you must identify the Third Party Interface you are using.
+Before you can set up any Excede Interface parameters, you must identify the Third Party Interface you are using.